Stalled in Stalwart, MI, and loving it

 Two Toms, roadside, in a dominance display

-and endless cylinders of harvested timothy haydscn5454.JPG
+and endless cylinders of harvested timothy hay

 The hay, prized feed for Florida’s thoroughbred horse industry, has high nutrient, mineral, and fiber content with little moisture = healthy nutrition and manageable manure output.
 No B.S. here.